 Peacemakers After-School Program

 Peacemakers is a 6-week after school program held in the Leahy Community Health and Family Center at The University of Scranton on Friday afternoons, from 3:30 p.m. to 5:00 p.m. during the fall and spring semesters.
 The program is facilitated by University of Scranton students, mentors, and faculty, for children between the ages of 9 and 13.
 For information about this free program, visit the Peacemakers program website or call 570-941-6112.
-Information on the 2012 spring semester is now available.
-View the flyer here.
+The next program begins on March 7, 2014.

 Teacher Training & Stock Market Game at the Honesdale National Bank Center for Economic Education